FAQs Details about this prize initiative can be found at KAPi FAQs.

 AT A GLANCE

 The Kids at Play Interactive (KAPi) Awards are given at the start of each year during Kids @ Play Summit at the Consumer Electronics Show in Las Vegas, Nevada.
-A registration fee will be charged in order to cover the costs of the prize.

 The KAPi prize identifies children’s technology products that raise the bar for innovation and excellence during the past 12 months.
 Products considered include video games, apps, toys with interactive features, Internet-delivered content and virtual worlds.
 In addition, an individual who has been a pioneer in the field of children’s interactive media is named.